5 Easy & Scenic Tucson Hikes for the Hot Summer Season

 Finding things to do during the summer months in Tucson can be a real challenge.
-The city does not offer much in the way of world class indoor attractions, however, it is surrounded by 4 beautiful mountain ranges, and thus, offers plenty in the way of outdoor recreation.
+The city does not offer much in the way of world-class indoor attractions, however, it is surrounded by 4 beautiful mountain ranges, and thus, offers plenty in the way of outdoor recreation.
+In fact, the trails surrounding Tucson are amongst the most mesmerizing in the country.
 Unfortunately, temps hover in the 90-100+ degree range for more than half of the year.
 During the summer season, temps can easily reach 90+ degrees by 9am.
 Add in intense sunshine and little shade, and doing anything outside becomes even less desirable.

-A typical summer in Tucson consists of hiding in the air conditioning day after day.
-Fortunately, for the nature & fitness buffs, there are still a handful of doable shorter hikes which, assuming you plan your hike at sunrise.
+For most locals, a typical summer in Tucson consists of hiding in the air conditioning day after day.
+Fortunately, for the nature & fitness buffs, there are still a handful of doable shorter hikes which, can be enjoyed early in the morning.
 Morning temps usually range in the more tolerable 60-80 degrees, however, you have to get out there ASAP as the temps rise rapidly this time of year.
 Nighttime is a different story, with temps still hovering in the high 90’s at sunset, thus, hiking at this time is not recommended.

 I recommend getting on the trail no later than 7am and keeping you trek under 2 miles, especially during the months of May-September.